AdobeDocs/analytics.en/help/analyze/reports-analytics/frequently-asked-questions.md

  <tbody>
   <tr>
    <td colname="col1"> <p><b>Q: How do I determine which segmentation container I should use?</b> </p> </td>
    <td colname="col2"> <p>A: Data captured at each level of the Visitor &gt; Visit &gt; Hit container hierarchy affects how you build your segments. </p> <p>If you take the same segment applied to the same report using the same data set, you will get different values based on the container from which you generate the report.
-Factors such as container reporting level and persistence of values across hits can mean big changes in your reporting accuracy. <a href="https://marketing.adobe.com/resources/help/en_US/analytics/segment/seg_container_reports.html " format="https" scope="external"> More... </a> </p> </td>
+Factors such as container reporting level and persistence of values across hits can mean big changes in your reporting accuracy. <a href="../../components/c-segmentation/seg-overview.md" format="dita" scope="local"> More... </a> </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p><b>Q: Why are my segments not compatible in Data Warehouse?</b> </p> </td>
-   <td colname="col2"> <p>A: You will get an error when you try to save a segment in the Data Warehouse folder where the <a href="https://marketing.adobe.com/resources/help/en_US/analytics/segment/seg_compatibility.html " format="https" scope="external"> segment contains elements not compatible with Data Warehouse </a>. <a href="https://helpx.adobe.com/analytics/kb/incompatible-elements-in-segments.html " format="https" scope="external"> More... </a> </p> <p>To resolve this error, do one of two things: </p>
+   <td colname="col2"> <p>A: You will get an error when you try to save a segment in the Data Warehouse folder where the <a href="https://marketing.adobe.com/resources/help/en_US/analytics/segment/seg_compatibility.html" format="https" scope="external"> segment contains elements not compatible with Data Warehouse </a>. <a href="https://helpx.adobe.com/analytics/kb/incompatible-elements-in-segments.html" format="https" scope="external"> More... </a> </p> <p>To resolve this error, do one of two things: </p>
     <ul id="ul_128CAA12209342B99C85EF82DB29F896">
      <li id="li_8FEAFA4F3882466DAFF6F39657B368B6">Save the segment in a different folder. </li>
      <li id="li_1260FD102E5C4D84AE2F0A5556F1BAC8">Remove or change the incompatible portions of the segment. </li>